root-project/web/manual/fitting/index.md

 ## Using the Fit() method

+The `Fit()` method is implemented for:
+- the histogram classes {% include ref class="TH1" %}
+- the sparse histogram classes {% include ref class="THnSparse" %}
+- the graph classes {% include ref class="TGraph" %}, {% include ref class="TGraph2D" %} and {% include ref class="TMultiGraph" %} (for fitting a collection of Graphs with the same function)

+### Using TH1::Fit()

+- Use the [TH1::Fit()](https://root.cern.ch/doc/master/classTH1.html#a63eb028df86bc86c8e20c989eb23fb2a){:target="_blank"} method to fit a histogram programmatically.<br>By default, the fitted function object is added to the histogram and is drawn in the current pad.

+The signature is:

+{% highlight C++ %}
+   TFitResultPtr Fit(TF1 *function, Option_t *option, Option_t *goption, Axis_t xxmin, Axis_t xxmax)
+{% endhighlight %}

+`function`: Pointer to the fitted function (the fit model) object.

+`option`: The fitting option, with the following options:
+– `W`: Sets all weights to 1 for non empty bins; ignore error bars.
+– `WW`: Sets all weights to 1 including empty bins; ignore error bars.
+– `I`: Uses integral of function in bin instead of value at bin center.
+– `L`: Uses a log likelihood method (default is chi-square method).
+To be used when the histogram represents counts.
+– `WL`: Weighted log likelihood method.
+To be used when the histogram has been filled with weights different than 1.
+– `P`: Uses Pearson chi-square method.
+Uses expected errors instead of the observed one given by [TH1::GetBinError()](https://root.cern/doc/master/classTH1.html#a3af6cc15ab6c2490428c9b691885d919){:target="_blank"} (default case).
+The expected error is instead estimated from the the square-root of the bin function value.
+– `Q`: Quiet mode (minimum printing).
+– `V`: Verbose mode (default is between Q and V)
+– `S`: The result of the fit is returned in the {% include ref class="TFitResultPtr" %}.
+– `E`: Performs better errors estimation using the Minos technique.
+– `M` Improves fit results, by using the IMPROVE algorithm of {% include ref class="TMinuit" %}.
+– `R`: Uses the range specified in the function range.
+– `N`: Does not store the graphics function, does not draw.
+– `0`: Does not plot the result of the fit.
+By default the fitted function is drawn unless the option `N` is specified.
+– `+`: Adds this new fitted function to the list of fitted functions (by default, the previous function is deleted and only the last one is kept)
+– `B`: Use this option when you want to fix one or more parameters and the fitting function is a predefined one, like `polN`, `expo`, `landau`, `gaus`.
+Note that in case of pre-defined functions some default initial values and limits are set.
+– `C`: In case of linear fitting, do no calculate the chisquare (saves time).
+– `F`: If fitting a linear function (e.g., polN), switch to use the default minimizer (e.g., {% include ref class="TMinuit" %}).
+By default, `polN` functions are fitted by the linear fitter.

+`goption`:The graphics option that is the same as [TH1::Draw()](https://root.cern/doc/master/classTH1.html#aa53a024a9e94d5ec91e3ef49e49563da){:target="_blank"}.

+`xxmin`, `xxmax`: Specifies the range over which to apply the fit.

+### Using TGraph::Fit()

+The signature for fitting {% include ref class="TGraph" %} is the same as for the {% include ref class="Th1" %}.

+Only some options apply only for fitting histograms.
+These are the option
+- `L`
+- `WL`
+- `I`.
+T

+The following options only apply for [TGraph::Fit](https://root.cern/doc/master/classTGraph.html#a61269bcd47a57296f0f1d57ceff8feeb){:target="_blank"}:
+– `EX0`: When fitting a {% include ref class="TGraphErrors" %} or a {% include ref class="TgraphAsymErrors" %}, the errors on the coordinates are not used in the fit.
+– `ROB`: Use the Robust fitting in case of linear fitting .
+Computes the LTS regression coefficients (robust (resistant) regression), using the default fraction of good points.
+– `ROB=0.x`: As above, but compute the LTS regression coefficients, using 0.x as a fraction of good points.

+## Using the TF1 function class

 ### Fitting 1-D histograms with pre-defined functions

 - Use the [TH1::Fit()](https://root.cern.ch/doc/master/classTH1.html#a63eb028df86bc86c8e20c989eb23fb2a){:target="_blank"} method to fit a 1-D histogram with a pre-defined function.
 The name of the pre-definded function is the first parameter.
 For pre-defined functions, you do not need to set initial values for the parameters.